 - Repair & Care

 Ford redesigned the Fusion for 2013 as a global car headed for international markets as the Mondeo.
 It's a different tack from the prior Fusion, which was distinct from its international counterpart.
-Relative to its predecessor, the Fusion Hybrid sees improvements of 15 and 22 percent to city and highway gas mileage, respectively.
+Relative to its predecessor, the Fusion Hybrid sees improvements to city and highway gas mileage.
 Competitors include hybrid versions of the Toyota Camry, Hyundai Sonata and Kia Optima, as well as the diesel-powered Volkswagen Passat TDI.

 There is also a plug-in hybrid version called the Fusion Energi that can travel up to 21 miles on electric power.

 Design cues mirror the Evos Concept from the 2011 Frankfurt Motor Show, with thin headlamps that sweep clear toward the front fenders and a low, forward grille.
 The belt line stays visually flat in contrast to the rising lines on most sedans.
 The bumper runs flush with the trunk lid, with integrated tailpipes beneath.